 Sweet Home School District No. 55 has completed the initial phases of the Asbestos Hazard Emergency Response Act (AHERA) by having all facilities inspected for friable and non-friable asbestos-containing materials and having an Asbestos Management Plan developed.

 Asbestos-containing materials have been identified.

-The District is implementing Response Actions, which include repair and asbestos-containing removal of materials.
+The District is implementing Response Actions, which include repair and removal of asbestos-containing materials.
 The asbestos management program will be an on-going effort and each response action will be documented in the management plan.
-Re-inspection of the asbestoscontaining material will happen every six (6) months to assure the materials remain in a safe condition.
+Re-inspection of the asbestos-containing material will happen every six (6) months to assure the materials remain in a safe condition.
 The District also complies with Federal and State law for re-inspections.